pumpchaser/ai-atelier/PROPOSAL.md

 Forward Thinking/Additional Features:

-Docker/Containerization - solves the "works on my env" problem, useful for cicd
+Docker/Containerization - solves the "works on my env" problem, also sets us up for CICD

 Database (Alembic/Postgres) - potentially start parsing user email and storing it in a DB to avoid a network call on every GET /emails/search

 Celery - queue background tasks to fetch user emails' internal date nightly and store in database

 Deploy on AWS - more granular control and cheaper than heroku which is fine for free tier demo

+OpenAPI/Swagger + connexion - good for defining/validating api request/response

+Clean up requirements.txt - I probably have a few unneeded deps that I installed during setup